 1. Using fish tweezers or needle nose pliers, remove the pin bones from the salmon (pull the bones towards the head of the fish).

 2. Line the bottom of a shallow rimmed baking dish with the whole stems of dill.

 3. Mix the salt, sugar, and crushed peppercorns together in a glass bowl.

 4. Rub some of the mixture into skin of the salmon and place on top of the dill sprigs.

 5. Gently rub the remaining mixture onto the flesh of the salmon making certain to completely bury the flesh.
 Top with the two finely chopped bunches of dill so that the skin and salt/sugar mixture is no longer visible.

 6. Cover with plastic film and refrigerated for at least 24 and up to 48 hours.

 7. Remove from the refrigerator and quickly and thoroughly rinse under cold running water.
 Pat dry.
-The gravlax is ready to slice thinly--with an extremely sharp blade--and enjoy as is or proceed below.
+The gravadlax is ready to slice thinly--with an extremely sharp blade--and enjoy as is or proceed below.

-8. Heat a heavy bottom cast iron skillet over medium heat.
+8. Heat a heavy bottomed CAST IRON SKILLET over medium heat.
 Add the butter and when it melts and begins to foam, add the toast soldiers.
 Turn from time to time until all sides are toasted and golden.
 Remove to paper towels.